RohitTopi/Railway-reservation-system/README.md

-# Railway reservation system in C.
+# Railway reservation system in C

 ## Functionalities supported include
 1. Reservation of seats / book a ticket.